nobuhirofunabiki/technology_notes/Linux/linux_commands.md

         - `shutdown -h +1`: showdonw the system in 1 minute
     - `shutdown -r`: Reboot the system
         - `shutdown -r now`
+        - You can reboot the system by the following command
+            - `sudo reboot`